-Shingkhar Gewog is one of the most remote Gewogs of the Dzongkhag bordered by Sengor Gewog of Mongar Dzongkhag in the east, Bardo Gewog in the south, Nangkor Gewog in the west and Chumey and Ura Gewog of Bumthang in the North.
-The Gewog is administered from the Gewog Centre established at Shingkhar, approximately about 120km from the Dzongkhag Headquarter.
+Shingkhar Gewog Administration is bordered by Sengor Gewog of Mongar Dzongkhag in the east, Bardo Gewog in the south, Nangkor Gewog in the west and Chumey and Ura Gewog of Bumthang in the North.
+The Gewog is administered from the Gewog Centre established at Shingkhar, approximately 120km from the Dzongkhag Headquarter.
 The Gewog lies at an elevation ranging from 1000m to 4000m above the sea level.
-Gewog falls in an area which has micro-climatic differences as characterized by south facing slopes much drier and warmer than the north facing slopes having different vegetation pattern with recess close to tributaries are moist and receive limited sunshine.
 The northern portion of the Gewog falls under the Phrumsengla National Park.
-There seven villages, derived their names either based on the beliefs, observation, landscape, time of settlement, etc.
+There are seven villages which have derived their names either based on the beliefs, observation, landscape or the time of settlement.

-Zangling is derived from combined word of ‘zang’ and ‘ling’ meaning ‘land of copper’.
-A hollow stone considered to be ‘nye’ ‘a sacred place’, located south of present village, gives a sound of copper drum when it is beaten.
+Zangling Village: the name has been derived from the combined word of zang and ling meaning land of copper.
+This is because a hollow stone considered to be a nye, a sacred place, located south of the present village, gives a sound of copper drum when it is beaten.
 The other popular sacred site located in this area is Ugyenpong (Guru’s sacred site).

-Thajong is last of the entire villages in the locality to be inhabited by the people from Nimshong and Zangling village.
-‘Thajong’ literally means ‘last of the land or place’.
+Thajong Village: the village is considered to be the last of the entire villages in the locality to be inhabited by the people from Nimshong and Zangling village.
+Therefore, the village was named as ‘Thajong’ as it literally means last of the land or place.

-Radhi possibly derived its name from the sardonic term brag ‘dod meaning attachment to the landscape they occupied, surrounded by crag (Brag in Khengkha is cliffs) on three sides (north, south and east).
+Radhi Village: the name might have possibly derived from the sardonic term brag ‘dod meaning attachment to the landscape they occupied, surrounded by crag (Brag in Khengkha is cliffs) on three sides (north, south and east).
 Therefore, the name of the village initially could have been ‘brag ‘död’ changing to Radhi later.

-Historilcally, Shingkhar village occupied a significant place in the history of the Khengrig namsum, where village (Shingkhar Trong) housed the office of Dungpa appointed during the reign of 2nd Druk Gyalpo to administer the region until the position of Gup was created.
+Shingkhar Village: the name was derived from the word Zhingkham (abode of peace).
+The village has two important sacred sites of Guru Rinpoche (Kurje Nye and Tingkar Nye).
+Historically, Shingkhar village occupied a significant place in the history of the Khengrignamsum, where village (Shingkhar Trong) housed the office of Dungpa appointed during the reign of 2nd Druk Gyalpo to Administer the region until the position of Gup was created.

-Wamling was known as ‘Womailing’ meaning ‘land of milk’.
+Wamling Village: the village was known as ‘Womailing’ meaning ‘land of milk’.
 ‘Womailing’ could have changed to Wamling due to change in pronunciation.
-Village also possess significant site, Tangtsho (Lake) located about half an hour walk from the Wamling Tshokiling Dratshang.
+Village also possess significant site, Tangtsho (Lake) located about half an hour walk from the Wamling Tshokeyling Dratshang.